Why is moving so hard emotionally?

+You form an emotional attachment to the place you call home.
+It's where you've lived, slept and formed memories that will stay with you for the rest of your life.
 When you move, you change your life.
 You may be moving for several reasons, some of which may not be pleasant (for example, divorce), while others may be cause for celebration.
-For example, instead of rushing the relocation, you can change the day of the move to a time when you have mentally prepared.
 If you want to move with less stress and settle into your new home easily, the best thing is to understand it and prepare well for it.

 It takes enough time to pack your things and settle into your new location, whether you're making a local move or moving to a whole new place.
 It's better to say: “I can't move right now” and ask what you can do to make your environment safer and more pleasant.
 Whether you want to move or are forced to move, anxiety and apprehension are tied to the “unknown” part of doing something new.
 Either way, the move usually consists of the decision to look for a better environment, a new start or an adventure.
+Even if all your stuff is moving at once, chances are things are packed in boxes or scattered everywhere.
+If they moved a lot as children, they may be experiencing what Freudian analysts call “repetition compulsion”, or a Goldilocks complex, always looking for the right place.

+If you find yourself in this situation, and a move is something you should do, there are some tips you should consider to help make it easier.
+Instead of rushing the relocation process, change the day of the move to a time when you have mentally prepared.
+Seeing the empty house for the last time is strangely heartbreaking — you've made a lot of great memories here, but you also know it's time to lower your keys and move on.
 If you're having a hard time making a decision about moving or the decisions you're about to make, talk to a friend or counselor who has your interests in mind.
 So I moved my belongings slowly, which means that sometimes I was in one place and I needed something that was in the other.
 Regardless of whether it is a positive, negative or neutral movement, you will experience a series of emotions as you move.
-Now, you would very much like to move out of your rental in Prospect Heights, Brooklyn, because you need more space.
+Now, if you need more space than what your rental in Prospect Heights offers, it is time to move out.

 Mandy Harland